Strobesstrobes

 How do you test for mass assignment?

 Capture a legitimate update request, read the object's GET response to learn its full field set, then add privileged fields such as isAdmin, role, or another user's ID to the body and resend.
-Re-fetch the object to confirm whether the unauthorized fields persisted.
+Re-fetch the object to confirm whether the unauthorized fields persisted, since a 200 alone does not prove binding.

 Which frameworks are prone to mass assignment?